Fordi/how-to-c/how-to-c.md

 potentially unbounded streams of data, you may want to retain the regular `calloc(element count, size of each element)` calling convention.

+However, `calloc` allocations remove valgrind's ability to warn you about unintentional reads or copies of uninitialized memory since allocations get initialized to `0` automatically

-No advice can be universal, but trying to give *exactly perfect* generic recommendations would end up reading like a book of language specifications.
+No advice can be universal, but trying to give *exactly perfect* generic recommendations (especially with regards to memory allocation) would end up reading like a book of language specifications.

 For references on how `calloc()` gives you clean memory for free, see these nice writeups: